developer-zebra/developer-zebra-site/src/enterprise-browser/2-0/guide/licensing/index.md

 Note: Always choose the type of the license source under Select License Source option prior to inputting any data in the license field above.

-Select License Source: If the user wants to activate a license offline, then the Preactivated option has to be chosen under Select License Source drop down list and a preactivated source has to be chosen under Select Preactivated Source dropdown list as shown in Figure 10.
+Select License Source: If the user wants to activate a license offline, then the Pre-activated option has to be chosen under Select License Source drop down list and a pre-activated source has to be chosen under Select "Pre-activated Source" dropdown list as shown in Figure 10.
-Select Preactivated Source: The preactivated source is either the Production Cloud or Tet Cloud which depends on whether the license binary file was downloaded from Production Cloud Portal or Test Cloud Portal.
+Select pre-activated Source: The pre-activated source is either the Production Cloud or Tet Cloud which depends on whether the license binary file was downloaded from Production Cloud Portal or Test Cloud Portal.

 FIGURES 10, 11